neoremind/papers/Amazon_Aurora_Design_Considerations_for_High_Throughput_Cloud-Native_Relational_Databases.md

 **Q: How sharding works in Aurora?**

 A: Table space are partitioned by 10G segment.
 6 segments form a PG.
-PG and storage service are N:1.
-Data pages with Page No. are always routed to specific segment, alongside with redo log where each log record is associated with a page number. //TODO double confirm.
+Data pages with Page No. are always routed to specific segment, alongside with redo log where each log record is associated with a page number.